 This methodology maintains that investors should look for as many healthy financial ratios as possible to ascertain the financial strength of the company.
 These criteria are detailed below.

 A prospective company must have a strong Current Ratio (greater than or equal to the average of it's industry [1.45] or greater than 2).
 This is one ident ifier of financially strong companies, according to this methodology.
 UNH's current ratio of 0.69 fails the test.

 PAYOUT RATIO: [FAIL]

 A good indicator that a company has the ability to raise its dividend is a low payout ratio.
-The payout ratio for UNH is 21.82%, while its historical payout ratio has been 11.43%.
-Therefore, it fails the payout criterion.
+The payout ratio for UNH is 17.87%, but unfortunately we do not have the historical payout ratio.
+Hence an opinion cannot be rendered at this time.

 RETURN ON EQUITY: [PASS]

 The company should have a high ROE, as this helps to ensure that there are no structural flaws in the company.
 This methodology feels that the ROE should be greater than the top one third of ROE from among the top 1500 large cap stocks, which is 17.14%, and would consider anything over 27% to be staggering.
 The ROE for UNH of 17.40% is high enough to pass this criterion.

 This methodology looks for pre-tax profit margins of at least 8%, and considers anything over 22% to be phenomenal.
 UNH's pre-tax profit margin is 7.40%, thus failing this criterion.